Whole Foods Market Five Forces Analysis (Porter’s Model)

 3. Moderate cost of doing business (moderate force)

 Whole Foods Market is in an industry where establishing a new business requires moderate spending.
 Even small retailers can compete with the company.
 It is also relatively easy to operate in the grocery and health food store industry.
-Moreover, new entrants have high chances of success because they can easily attract customers away from firms like Whole Foods Market.
+Moreover, new entrants have high chances of success because they can easily use low prices and other variables to attract customers away from existing firms, like Whole Foods.
 Thus, the threat of new entry presents a strong force on the business.
-To address this part of the Five Forces analysis model, Whole Foods Market focuses on quality to entice and keep customers.
+To address this part of the Five Forces analysis, the health food retail company focuses on quality to entice and keep customers.

 References